Rootstock Logo

 There are all sorts of articles out there about getting more protein into your diet, but how many are focusing on the quality of that protein?
 It's not always about quantity — quality matters a whole lot too.

-Organic is a biggie.
-This little green seal covers so much more than just the obvious no toxic pesticides, antibiotics, growth hormones and GMOs.
+Buying certified USDA Organic protein is a biggie.
+The little green certified organic seal means that the food was produced without any toxic pesticides, antibiotics, growth hormones or GMOs.
 It requires a lot of real, green pasture for cows and plenty of appropriate outdoor access for other species.
 It is an act of Congress that has real, legal consequences if a farm, processor, or brand goes out of line.
-Organic protein is something to favor if you’re able.
+Considering these factors, organic protein is something to favor if you’re able.
 Read more about what certified organic means.

-Grass even matters for eggs, one of the highest-quality and easily digestible sources for protein.
+Grass even matters for eggs, one of the highest-quality and easily digestible protein sources.
 Hens that are free to forage outside in grass will scratch and peck — normal bird behaviors — and eat a more varied diet that includes bugs and bits of grass as well as their usual feed ration.
-(What do Organic Valley free-range hens eat?)
-As one of the best sources of non-meat protein, organic eggs are high on our list.
+As one of the best sources of nonmeat protein, organic eggs are high on our list.

 More Grass = Happy, Healthy Animals